 My interest in becoming a celebrant was sparked after I married my husband in a Humanist Ceremony in 2008.
 My sister and her husband-to-be then asked me to conduct their wedding in 2013.
-Since then, friends and clients have asked me to conduct weddings, funerals, baby namings, and family celebration ceremonies in Edinburgh, East Lothian, Ayr, Fife, Dumfries & Galloway, London, the West Coast of Scotland, and the Western Isles.
+Since then, friends and clients have asked me to conduct weddings, funerals, baby namings, and family celebration ceremonies all across Scotland.
 I love to travel and have conducted ceremonies in historic castles, on breathtaking beaches, windswept hilltops and in gorgeous gardens.
 It is a great honour and privilege to help facilitate important and meaningful moments for couples and families.

 I have always held a deep fascination for life’s transitions.
 As Co-Director of KnotStressed Therapies in Edinburgh for the past 15 years, I have supported couples during pregnancy, birth and the postnatal period.
 It is incredibly rewarding and heart-fulfilling work.
 My background is in Environmental Education, Conservation Science and Zoology.
 I’m a keen cyclist, wild swimmer, hiker and environmentalist.
 I’m currently writing a series of eco-fiction books and eco-games for children.